100 Notable alumni of

 -

-Dwight David Yoakam is an American country singer-songwriter, actor, and filmmaker.
+Dwight David Yoakam is an American singer-songwriter, actor, and filmmaker.
 He first achieved mainstream attention in 1986 with the release of his debut album Guitars, Cadillacs, Etc., Etc..
 Yoakam had considerable success throughout the late 1980s onward, with a total of ten studio albums for Reprise Records.
-Later projects have been released on Audium (now MNRK Music Group), New West, Warner, and Sugar Hill Records.
+Later projects have been released on Audium (now MNRK Music Group), New West, Warner, Sugar Hill Records, and Thirty Tigers.

 -